top of page

 First thing is to make sure your instrument is in tune – there are side rooms to do this away from the group, or do it in between tunes/songs but not during them.

-If you’re uncertain of a tune, play a little quieter than normal, and only play the bits you know.
+We usually play each tune 3 times through.
+If you’re uncertain of the tune, play quieter than normal, and only play the bits you know.
 Please avoid guessing notes and hoping that some might be the right ones - this will likely put other players off and spoil their enjoyment.
-Make a mental note to practice that tune at home - you'll nail it in no time.
+Make a mental note to practice that tune at home - you'll nail it in no time!

-The tempo chosen by the person that starts the set is kept throughout (except for Drowsy Maggie which always speeds up – it’s a tradition!).
+The tempo chosen by the person that starts the tune or set is kept throughout (except for Drowsy Maggie which always speeds up – it’s a tradition!).
 This gives less accomplished players a chance to start a tune or set of tunes at a pace that suits them.

-New tunes
+New tunes/songs

 If you’re introducing a new tune, tell us the key and tune type (eg. a jig in D).
 You may hand around copies of the sheet music (with chords), although learning by ear is the preferred approach though this does take some time and practice.
+Even better, send the sheet music with chords to Simon at least a week before the session and it will be available to everyone for download from the webpage before they come.

 Simon Leverton